ChaseElander/ENGL460-Project/Scenes.md

 so shiny that it doesn't even seem real.
 On your way out at the end of the party, you think you will try to remember to see who has that coat because you want to tell them how beautiful it is.

-The [[Main room->main room]] noise catches your ear and you float out of the coat room to join the party.
+Your curiosity is peaked and you want to go see what is going on in the [[small office -> small office 2]] but you also want to just go ahead and join the party in the [[main room]].
+Where do you go?

 ## Bathroom